MissJe55/LPTHW/README.md

 ---

 ##  My "Why" (The Mission)
-I am building a foundational understanding of Python nto power up my journey into **Cybersecurity**.
+I am building a foundational understanding of Python to power up my journey into **Cybersecurity**.

 In the security world, automation is everything.
 I am learning Python to:
 * **Automate the Boring Stuff:** Write scripts to handle repetitive tasks, parse massive log files, and speed up workflows.